k1mbr1y/cardio-trials-project/README.md

 ## Dashboard Addition

 As well, I built this analysis as an interactive Power BI dashboard alongside my R plot visualization, connecting directly to the AACT database and rebuilding the filtering and aggregation logic using Power Query and DAX.
-This includes a geographic map and summary KPIs alongside the trend chart.
+This includes a geographic map and summary KPIs, along with the trend chart.

 ![Power BI Dashboard](dashboard.png)